abikesa/archetypes/README.md

    - Seeketh, Findeth, Commandeth
    - `Mismatch`, `Victory`, `Ragnarok`
    - Self, Neighbor, God
+   - Rick Blaine, Ilsa Lund, Victor Laszlo

+> Their [love triangle](https://calgaryherald.com/news/local-news/casablanca-had-a-rocky-start-80-years-later-still-a-classic-from-the-archives)— scandalous for Hollywood at the time — fuels the tension of the movie as a succession of desperate refugees visit Rick’s Café Américain in Morocco while trying to escape the viciousness of Nazi-occupied Europe

 "It looks like love has triumphed over virtue"- Louis
 "Not only are you a sentimentalist, but I can confirm that you are also a patriot"- Louis